The Rich History of Maserati

 Through the beginnings of the company, the Maserati brothers worked endlessly to prepare for their entrance into the motorsports world and showcase to everyone that they meant business when it came to performance.
 In 1926, three of the Maserati brothers launched the Tipo 26 which was their first racing car that was entered into the Targa Florio competition in Sicily.

-While Maserati was still relatively new at the time, Mario Umberto Borzacchini was a racing driver that set the new Class C world record behind the wheel of a Maserati 16-cylinder V6.
+While Maserati was still relatively new at the time, Mario Umberto Borzacchini was a racing driver that set the new Class C world record behind the wheel of a V16 Maserati.
 This record was set in 1929 and remained the world record for almost a decade.

 In 1932, one of the Maserati brothers unfortunately passed away.
 However, many of the most distinguished race car drivers paid their tributes to Maserati and recognized the brand as an important car manufacturer in the racing world.
 This was a true testament to the level of engineering and performance Maserati provided so early on.